How to Switch Teachers in Elementary School (It’s Not As Easy as You Think)

 - Siblings and cousins are rarely placed in a class together.

-- Students who receive special education services are often grouped together to maximize SpEd resources.
+- Students who receive special education services are often grouped together to maximize limited SpEd resources.

 - The most challenging students in terms of behavior are listed out and divided evenly among the groups so that no class has too many “big personalities” in one room.